How To Make an eCommerce Business Plan

 Section 2.
 The Market and Your Competition

-In section 2 of your business plan, you’ll want to talk about your niche and get into things like market size and identifying your competitors.
+In section 2 of your eCommerce business plan, you’ll want to talk about your niche and get into things like market size and identifying your competitors.

 There are a couple of analytic tools that can be helpful for this section: PEST and SWOT.